| Style GuidelinesUse Hyperstring instead of "rolling your own"There is no point in reinventing the wheel. The HyperString

 are basically doing "normal" sorts of string operations

 but need more speed you should start here first.
+Do not double-initialize stringsThe default string type, AnsiString, is automatically initialized

 to be empty upon creation.
 Consequently, there is no need to initialize

 it a second time.
-For instance the code s := ''; is
+For instance the code s := '';is

 redundant below: